santiago046/manhunt2-translation-resources/font-and-charset-info.md

 Notes:
 - The accent is missing in font1 for the character with Unicode value `\u0087`.
-- In font2, there are additional characters such as d-pad buttons and an outlined star, but they are likely not mapped in FONT.DAT.

-To represent buttons, it is recommended to use the following notation instead of Unicode:
+To represent PlayStation buttons, it is recommended to use the following notations/tokens instead of Unicode:
 - \~cross\~
 - \~circle\~
 - \~triangle\~